SihaoHuang/JavaCFD/README.md

 <h1>JavaCFD</h1><br>
 Computational fluid dynamics software written in Java using the Lattice-Boltzmann method.
-Allows custom-defined, arbitrary geometries in 2D incompressible flow field.
+Allows custom-defined, arbitrary geometries in 2D incompressible flow field.<br>

 <hr><br>
 TO RUN: Execute JavaCFD.pde in the NonOOP folder of the main branch.
 The object-oriented version optimizes the Lattice-Boltzmann code for Java but is still a work in progress.
 Check the demo folder for newest updates on the OOP version.<br>